 What is being done to address lead in drinking water?

-The Ministry of Health works with the regional health authorities, other ministries and the federal government to develop best practices and policies.
+The Ministry of Health works with the regional health authorities, other provincial ministries and the federal government to develop best practices and policies.
 They also provide advice to water suppliers and the public on reducing lead ingestion.

-Some water suppliers take steps to adjust the qualities of water to reduce corrosion.
+Some water suppliers take steps to adjust the water to reduce corrosion.
 Schools have been advised to sample water to ensure lead is at safe levels.
 If levels are not safe, they are advised to take the necessary steps to reduce lead in school drinking water.

 Owners of buildings are responsible for assessing their own plumbing and taking actions to reduce lead.